wavemotion-dave/A8DS/readme.md

 that the Altirra BASIC is faster than normal ATARI BASIC and so games might run at the wrong speed unless you're using the actual ATARI REV C rom.

 Cartridge support was added with A8DS 3.1 and later.
-It's partial support - the bank swaps are CPU intensive since memory chunks need to be moved in/out.
-It is strongly preferred to use XEX or ATR files which will utilize the highly optmized memory layout of this emulator.
-Having said that, you can load .CAR and .ROM files (using the XEX button).
+You can load .CAR and .ROM files (using the XEX button).

 In general, the following cartridge layouts are supported:
 * Standard 8 KB and 16KB
 * OSS two chip 16KB